dragandbot/dnb_ros_driver_templates/README.md

 5. Modify the driver_template.cpp and driver_template.h files.
 Rename all IndividualCommandTemplate occurences to your individual movement command class name.
 6. Rename the driver_template.cpp, driver_template.h, individual_command_template.cpp and individual_command_template.h files corresponding to your new driver.
 7. Adjust the .cpp filenames in the CMakeLists.txt respectively.
-8. Run catkin_make in the workspace.
+8. Run catkin build in the workspace.
 Until here no real modifications have been done, just renaming to your new driver.
 So it should compile without problems.
 9. Modify the (former) driver_template.cpp and individual_command_template.cpp files to your individual system.
 Watch for <!> occurences and adjust these respective their descriptions.
 Possibly you will have to adjust the entire package to satisfy the robot controllers requirements.
+10. Adjust launchfile and module_config files

 ### How to use the Python subpackage? ###